Skip to content

 Here’s how we do it at Cognism:

 We throw in incentives to motivate our sales team.
-And, of course, we strongly believe in sales goal tracking and track lead generation metrics to monitor selling progress.
+And, of course, we strongly believe in using sales data to track lead generation metrics and monitor selling progress.

 If we notice a drop, we focus on finding and solving the underlying cause.

-Sam Schooley, SDR Manager at Postclick, Molly Grossman, Manager of Sales Development at Outreach, and Patrick Connolly, Head of US Sales Development at Cognism, talk more about setting sales goals here 👇.
+Sam Schooley, SDR Manager at Postclick and Molly Grossman, Manager of Sales Development at Outreach, discuss setting and tracking sales goals here 👇

-"If you need to produce a million dollars in revenue and your average deal value is $50k, then you need 20 deals.
-From there, you need to keep reversing it and discovering what your close rate is.
-It's all down to the math of sales."
+“If you need to produce a million dollars in revenue and your average deal value is $50k, then you need 20 deals.
+From there, you must keep reversing it and discovering your close rate.”

 “If you have deals you typically close at 10%, then you’ll need 200 opportunities.
 And if it takes so many meetings to get an opportunity (say you only move 50%, you’ll need 400 meetings), reverse that using math and conversion ratios.”